-By choosing Unity Environmental University you are choosing to embrace a sustainability science education anchored in the liberal arts and enhanced by 21st technology.
-An education that is affordable, flexible, and accessible at an ever-growing university.
-Your commitment to a Unity education shows you are committed to learning how to be problem solving, culturally competent, critical thinking, skilled, environmental superheroes.
+By choosing Unity Environmental University: Distance Education you are embracing a sustainability science-based education anchored in the liberal arts and enhanced by 21st century technology.
+An education that is affordable, flexible, and accessible at an evergrowing university.
+Your commitment to an online education through DE provides opportunities to develop skills in problem-solving, cultural competency, critical thinking, and environmental stewardship.

-As a student at Unity Environmental University, you are a part of an organization that is teeming with people who are determined to make a difference.
-At Unity you will learn from people who have the courage to step out of their comfort zones and embrace risks as they seek to make the world more sustainable with every student they teach.
+As a Unity student, you are a part of an organization that is teeming with people who are determined to make a difference.
+Here you will learn from professionals who have the courage to step out of their comfort zones and embrace challenges in pursuit of a more sustainable world.
+These educators are dedicated to empowering you to drive positive change with every lesson learned and every action taken.